Trading

 UAE re-exports food commodities to more than 150 countries

-The licence does not cover the manufacture or processing of these products.
-If you intend to cure, smoke, or salt fish yourself, you would require a separate industrial or food processing licence.
-For pure trading and distribution activities, the 4721.73 trading licence is the appropriate route.
+The license does not cover the manufacture or processing of these products.
+If you intend to cure, smoke, or salt fish yourself, you would require a separate industrial or food processing license.
+For pure trading and distribution activities, the 4721.73 trading license is the appropriate route.

 This business activity is well suited to a range of entrepreneurs and established operators, including: